soniaclairesingh/soniaclairesingh/README.md

-   📌Expertise in designing, running, and analyzing behavioral research 📌Strong track record of synthesizing quantitative and qualitative data for diverse audiences 📌Experience managing cross-functional projects with stakeholders from multiple disciplines 📌Clear communicator who thrives at the intersection of data, strategy, and impact
+   📌Expertise in designing, running, and analyzing behavioral research 📌Strong track record of synthesizing quantitative and qualitative data for diverse audiences 📌Experience managing cross-functional projects with stakeholders from multiple disciplines 📌Clear communicator who thrives at the intersection of data, strategy, and impact.

 ### Technical toolkit:
     💡Skilled in: R, Excel, SPSS, Power BI